The Norwegian government has decided that students from outside the European Economic Area (EEA) and Switzerland must pay tuition fees.

 Documentation requirements:

-You are a UK citizen and came to Norway before 1 January 2021
+You are a UK citizen or a family member of a UK citizen who moved to Norway before 1 January 2021

 During a transitional period that lasted until 2020, the United Kingdom was to be treated as if it were still a member of the EU and the EEA.

-If you are a citizen of the United Kingdom, who was entitled to reside in Norway in accordance with the EEA agreement before the end of the transition period (31.12.2020), you are exempt to pay tuition fees.
+If you or your family member are a citizen of the United Kingdom, who was entitled to reside in Norway in accordance with the EEA agreement before the end of the transition period (31.12.2020), you are exempt to pay tuition fees.
 You must also have stayed in Norway.

 If you came to Norway on 1 January 2021 or later, you are not exempt from the tuition fees.